 - Tuition Agreement with Deposit

 June 1st is the guiding date for entering an Urban Oak School program the following fall.
 For example, children must be 3 years old by June 1st, and potty trained by start of school, in order to enter the Nursery Program the following fall.
 Children must be 5 years old by June 1st to be considered a kindergartner; children must be 6 years old by June 1st to enter Grade 1; and so on.
+Exceptions may be made on a case-by-case basis where appropriate.

 Urban Oak School’s goal is to build a strong community in which parents, teachers, and the administration work together to honor each child within the values and spirit inspired by the Waldorf philosophy.
 To build a culture and environment within our classes and our school community that honor these values, parents and teachers are asked to make a commitment to participate and volunteer in school activities such as class/parent evenings, festivals, and fundraising.
 Parents fulfill Family Hours, an annual requirement calculated according to the number of days a child is enrolled.
 Each parent is also an active member of the Parent Council.
 We hope that parents will strive to develop a deeper understanding and support of the principles inspired by the Waldorf philosophy that will, in turn, support the development of a healthy child and maintain a vibrant community.